neel-hansaliya/python-learning/README.md

 # python-learning
-this repo is basis to advanced learning python
+this repo is understanding in python for basics to advanced